Child care benefit changes: A simple guide

 By now you’re probably aware that the Government is making some major changes to the child care benefits families receive.
 From 2 July 2018, the existing Child Care Rebate and Child Care Benefit will be replaced by the Child Care Subsidy.
-Read on to find out how it impacts your family and what you need to do to receive the new benefit.
+Read on to find out how the childcare benefit changes impact your family and what you need to do to receive the new subsidy.

 How is the subsidy calculated?

 The amount of Child Care Subsidy your family will receive will depend on three things: combined family income, an activity test and the type of child care service (see below for more detail).

 There is no cap on the amount of the subsidy that families earning $186,958 or less can claim.
 For families earning between $186,958 – $351,248 there is an increase in the current cap of $7,613 to $10,190 per child, per year.

 1. Combined family income

 The percentage of subsidy you are eligible is based on your family’s annual adjusted taxable income.

 - Less than $66,958, you are eligible to receive 85% of the subsidy